The best places to stay in Bangkok with family are:

 Known for its party atmosphere, this popular backpacker street is completely family-unfriendly.
 You won’t make your family happy by staying in an area where day drinking is the standard and when in the evening, the music is so loud, not even noise-cancelling headphones will keep you asleep.
 There is a reason why this area is popular among youngsters and not families.

 Although you can find some of the most unique hotels and accommodations in this area, Chinatown is not family-friendly due to its noise and air pollution.
-We still recommend you visiting this cool area, but to stay a few days here with family would be a horrible experience.
+We still recommend you visit this cool area, but to stay a few days here with family would be a horrible experience.

 Like what you read?
 Rate Article